Areebah-snow/Areebah/README.md

 - 💬 Ask me about anything🌚,
 - 📫 How to reach me: Email: mudathiraisha657@gmail.com,
                       Phone:+234 8087895683,
-- 😄 Pronouns: Not into that mentally ill stuff, I'm female,
+- 😄 Pronouns: Not into that mentally ill stuff, I'm female
 - ⚡ Fun fact: I love eating ice cream🍨(Don't hesitate to get me one 😉).

 #### My Core Languages